What to Pack for Bosnia and Herzegovina

 December, January, February

-Add: Insulated waterproof jacket, Thermal base layers, Warm hat, scarf, and gloves, Waterproof boots with good traction, Lip balm and moisturizer
+Add: Insulated waterproof boots, Thermal base layers, Heavy down or wool coat, Warm hat, gloves, and scarf, Lip balm for cold winds

 Spring/Autumn